splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 ![Organization overview](../../../images/engagement.png)

-You will see various charts that show you the number of users, teams, charts, dashboards, and dashboard groups created, as well as various growth trends.
+You will see various dashboards such as Throttling, System Limits, Entitlements & Engagement.
 The workshop organization you're using now may have less data to work with as this is cleared down after each workshop.

-Take a minute to explore the various charts in the Organization Overview of this workshop instance.
+Take a minute to explore the various dashboards and charts in the Organization Overview of this workshop instance.

 ## 2. Usage and Billing